squeaknode/squeaknode/README.md

 ### Run with docker:

-- Edit **docker/config.ini** to change any configs
+- Edit **docker/config.ini** to change any configs from the default.
-- Start the squeak server:
+- Build and start docker-compose with the `NETWORK` environment variable set:
 	```
 	$ cd docker
 	$ docker-compose build
-	$ docker-compose up
+	$ NETWORK=testnet docker-compose up
 	```

 ### Run without docker: